suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0502-Configuring self-service password reset.md

 1. Switch to **SEA-CL1** and sign out if necessary.

+   >**Note : If you are unable to switch to SEA-CL1, then turnoff the Hyper-V VM's which are not being used in this lab from the HyperV-Manager and then try to switch to SEA-CL1.

 2. On **SEA-CL1**, select **Other user**, and then attempt to sign in as **Contoso\\Aaron** with the password of **Pa55w.rd**.

 4. Ensure that you get the message that the user name or password is incorrect.